RhysMalyon/RhysMalyon/README.md

 ## Creative copywriter, trained teacher, wily web developer

 - ✏️ Copywriter in digital marketing and public relations for 4 years
-- 🥅 Goal: To build a career in tech and always keep improving
+- 🥅 Goal: To build a career in tech and keep learning
 - 🎮 Avid gamer
 - 📓 Dedicated learner
 - 📷 Keen photographer